Ada Lovelace

-Augusta Ada King, Countess of Lovelace (10 December 1815 – 27 November 1852), also known as Ada Lovelace, was an English mathematician and writer chiefly known for her work on Charles Babbage's proposed mechanical general-purpose computer, the Analytical Engine.
-She was the first to recognise that the machine had applications beyond pure calculation.
-Ada Lovelace is often considered to be the first computer programmer.
+Augusta Ada King, Countess of Lovelace (10 December 1815 – 27 November 1852), also known as Ada Lovelace, was an English mathematician and writer chiefly known for work on Charles Babbage's proposed mechanical general-purpose computer, the analytical engine.
+She was the first to recognise the machine had applications beyond pure calculation.
+Lovelace is often considered the first computer programmer.

-Ada Lovelace was the only legitimate child of poet Lord Byron and reformer Anne Isabella Milbanke.
-All her half-siblings, Lord Byron's other children, were born out of wedlock to other women.
-Lord Byron separated from his wife a month after Ada was born and left England forever.
-He died in Greece whilst fighting in the Greek War of Independence, when she was eight.
-Lady Byron was anxious about her daughter's upbringing and promoted Lovelace's interest in mathematics and logic in an effort to prevent her from developing her father's perceived insanity.
-Despite this, Lovelace remained interested in her father, naming one son Byron and the other, for her father's middle name, Gordon.
-Upon her death, she was buried next to her father at her request.
-Although often ill in her childhood, Lovelace pursued her studies assiduously.
+Lovelace was the only legitimate child of poet Lord Byron and reformer Anne Isabella Milbanke.
+Lord Byron separated from his wife a month after Ada was born, and died when she was eight.
+Although often ill in childhood, Lovelace pursued her studies assiduously.
 She married William King in 1835.
-King was already a Baron, and was created Viscount Ockham and 1st Earl of Lovelace in 1838.
+King was a Baron, and was created Viscount Ockham and 1st Earl of Lovelace in 1838.
 The name Lovelace was chosen because Ada was descended from the extinct Baron Lovelaces.
 The title given to her husband thus made Ada the Countess of Lovelace.

-Lovelace's educational and social exploits brought her into contact with scientists such as Andrew Crosse, Charles Babbage, Sir David Brewster, Charles Wheatstone and Michael Faraday, and the author Charles Dickens, contacts which she used to further her education.
+Lovelace's educational and social exploits brought her into contact with scientists such as Andrew Crosse, Charles Babbage, David Brewster, Charles Wheatstone and Michael Faraday, and the author Charles Dickens, contacts which she used to further her education.
 Lovelace described her approach as "poetical science" and herself as an "Analyst (& Metaphysician)".